-Members of the panel will not be asked to:
+Members of the panel will not:

 - handle or investigate individual resident complaints

 - advise on matters that sit outside BSR's area of responsibility

 Panel members may be invited to take part in wider working groups across government.